zedlopez/ifm/The Recipe Book.md

 Televisions come in all shapes and sizes, and [Aspect] allows their shape ("aspect ratio") to be described by the player.

-In [Channel 1], we can also refer to the television by what it is currently showing: thus ``watch channel 4`` will work if the set is indeed tuned to 4.
-In [Channel 2], numbered channel changing is taken further: we can now ``tune tv to channel 3``, as well.
+In [Channel 1], we can also refer to the television by what it is currently showing: thus ``WATCH CHANNEL 4`` will work if the set is indeed tuned to 4.
+In [Channel 2], numbered channel changing is taken further: we can now ``TUNE TV TO CHANNEL 3``, as well.
 [Channel 2] is a reasonable base implementation of a television for many purposes.

 ## Telephones

 ^^{telephones (implementing)}
 Telephones are much harder to achieve than televisions and in some ways as difficult to make convincing as a human character is–though of course there are corners which can be cut: we could have the reception drop off, or the other party hang up in a misunderstanding, and so on.

 A single telephone line is tricky enough to provide that one might just as well have a general solution providing a whole network.
-[Four Cheeses] demonstrates a system where we can dial either people or numbers: ``call janet on telephone``, or ``call 7103``, for instance.
+[Four Cheeses] demonstrates a system where we can dial either people or numbers: ``CALL JANET ON TELEPHONE``, or ``CALL 7103``, for instance.

 While [Four Cheeses] provides only four-digit phone numbers, like internal company extensions, [Alias] shows how to manage seven-digit numbers.

-Finally, we might occasionally want the player to be able to address a microphone or telephone receiver directly when the identity of the person on the other end is unknown, in the form ``tell microphone about crime``.
+Finally, we might occasionally want the player to be able to address a microphone or telephone receiver directly when the identity of the person on the other end is unknown, in the form ``TELL MICROPHONE ABOUT CRIME``.
 Ordinarily Inform will disallow this because we're not allowed to talk to inanimate objects, but the extension Inanimate Listeners provides more options.

 ### See Also